Roboy/ss18_showmaster/README.md

 bool offlineToggle = true;
 ```

 Now, all existing animations can be triggered in Unity by starting the play mode and by triggering animations in the Animator column.
-More detailed information is written in the upper section howitworks.

 Additional faces could be added.
 Useful tutorials for starting with Unity can be found on YouTube and on the Unity homepage.